andya17/andya17.github.io/_pages/courselist.md

 Below is a list of selected courses in which I have enrolled at UMass Amherst and Middlebury College.

 ### UMass Amherst (M.S. in Geographic Information Science and Technology, 2024-2025)
+* Python for ArcGIS
 * Spatial Databases and Data Interoperability
-* Python for ArcGIS
+* Spatial Data Analysis in R
 * GIS and Spatial Analysis
 * Remote Sensing and Image Interpretation
-* Spatial Data Analysis in R
 * WebGIS
 * Geographic Theory and Analysis
-* Introduction to GIS

-### Middlebury College (B.A. in Conservation Biology, 2020-2024)
+### Middlebury College (BA in Environmental Studies and Biology, 2020-2024)
 Geography:
+* Cartography
+* Conservation Planning
 * Open GIScience
-* Conservation Planning
-* Cartography
 * Human Geography with GIS
 * Mapping Global Environmental Change
 * Population Geography